-Father of Economics: In the realm of economics, Adam Smith, recognized as the “Father of Economics,” stands as a significant figure who profoundly influenced the trajectory of modern economics.
-Smith’s revolutionary writings, such as “An Inquiry into the Nature and Causes of the Wealth of Nations” and “The Theory of Moral Sentiments,” formed the foundation for principles that greatly advanced our comprehension of economic concepts.
-This article aims to delve into the life, thoughts and substantial impact of Adam Smith on the field of economics.
+Adam Smith is celebrated as the “Father of Economics” in the field of economics.
+His profound impact on contemporary economic thought is evident through his influential works like “An Inquiry into the Nature and Causes of the Wealth of Nations” and “The Theory of Moral Sentiments.”
+These writings established the fundamental principles that greatly advanced our comprehension of economic concepts.
+This article aims to delve into Adam Smith’s life, his ideas and the substantial contributions has made to the field of economics.

 Early Life and Educational Life of Adam Smith